Alice Wheeldon

-Early life
+Early life and family

 Alice Ann Marshall was born in Derby, England, the daughter of an engine driver who had worked as a house servant when young.
 In 1886 she married William Augustus Wheeldon, who was a widowed train driver and later a commercial traveller.
 They had three daughters, Nellie (born 1888), Harriette Ann (Hettie) (born 1891) and Winnie (born 1893), and a son, William Marshall (Willie, born 1892).
-Willie's application for exemption from military service as a conscientious objector was rejected in 1916.

 Political activism

 Wheeldon was a socialist.
 She was a friend of members of the Socialist Labour Party, especially John Smith Clarke although a source of membership is not known.
-On arrest, police reported finding copies of Socialist and The Tribunal in her house.
+On arrest, police reported finding copies of The Socialist and The Tribunal in her house.

 She and her children, who shared her feminist political views and were active campaigners until Britain joined in the First World War.
 Wheeldon disagreed with the Women's Social and Political Union's (WSPU) strong support for the War and conscription.
 With her family, including her daughters Hettie and Winnie and son Willie, Wheeldon expressed her opposition to the War, joining the No-Conscription Fellowship.

+Willie's application for exemption from military service as a conscientious objector was rejected in 1916.
+In 1917 he went before the Central Military Tribunal and was sentenced to two years hard labour.

-The Wheeldon family supported young men opposing conscription in Derby where Alice supported the family by selling secondhand clothes in her shop at 12 Pear Tree Road, where she and her family lived - incorrectly reported as number 29.
+The Wheeldon family supported young men opposing conscription in Derby where Alice supported the family by selling secondhand clothes in her shop at 12 Pear Tree Road, where she and her family lived – incorrectly reported as number 29.